 The Naomi Berrie Diabetes Center at NewYork-Presbyterian/Columbia University Medical Center is one of three Diabetes Centers of Excellence in New York State and has been cited by the American Diabetes Association for its quality care.
 Guided by the motto, "the care until the cure," the Center offers comprehensive multidisciplinary diabetes care, unique family-centered services, an insulin pump program, and education programs.
 The goal of the Center is to help patients integrate optimal diabetes management into their everyday lives.
 Because people with diabetes may have to see a range of health specialists, "Total Diabetes Care" at the Naomi Berrie Diabetes Center includes endocrinologists specializing in adult and childhood diabetes, as well as nurse educators, nutritionists, and exercise physiologists.

 The Division of Endocrinology in the Department of Medicine at NewYork-Presbyterian/Columbia consists of a faculty devoted to patient care, teaching, basic and clinical research, and to the practice of all of the subspecialties endocrinology.
-In addition to the Naomi Berrie Center for Diabetes, the Division also boasts the Toni Stabile Center for the Prevention and Treatment of Osteoporosis and a Neuroendocrine Unit.
+In addition to the Naomi Berrie Center for Diabetes, the Division also boasts the Toni Stabile Center for the Prevention and Treatment of Osteoporosis, a Neuroendocrine Unit and the Weight Control Center.
 The Neuroendocrine Unit provides a multidisciplinary evaluation of patients with pituitary and hypothalamic disorders, including prolactinomas, Cushing's disease, acromegaly, nonfunctioning pituitary tumors, hypopituitarism, and other pituitary and hypothalamic disorders.
+The Weight Control Center assists patients with achieving and maintaining a healthy body weight and addresses the metabolic conditions associated with excess body weight.
+The endocrinologists at the Center are certified by the American Board of Obesity Medicine.
+Individual and group counseling are also available with the Center’s registered dietitian.